yashada-nikam/Movie-Recommendation-System-using-ML/README.md

 # Movie-Recommendation-System-using-ML

 This project demonstrates a basic recommendation system using Python and pandas.
-The recommender system suggests movies based on similarity to other movies.
-While it’s not state-of-the-art, it provides a good foundation for understanding collaborative filtering and correlation-based recommendation systems.
+The recommender system suggests movies based on similarity to other movies using collaborative filtering and correlation-based recommendation systems.

 ## Overview
-In this project, we:
+In this project, I:
 1. Used movie ratings data to recommend similar movies.
 2. Explored the dataset to find patterns in ratings.
 3. Created a user-movie matrix to compute correlations between movies.